datawire/datawire-connect/README.md

 # Quick start

-You can use Datawire Connect to quickly add resilience (timeouts, circuit breakers, and load balancing) to your existing HTTP-based microservice infrastructure.
+We can use Datawire Connect to quickly add resilience to an existing HTTP-based microservice infrastructure.
+In this tutorial, we'll show how you add [Hystrix](https://github.com/Netflix/Hystrix) resilience semantics (timeouts, load balancing, and circuit breakers) to HTTP-based RPC calls.

 #### Installation
 ```